 As a restoration contractor, working with insurance carriers is a highly beneficial way to grow your restoration business.
 The fact is, insurance carriers need your services as much as you need their referrals.
-So, cultivating the right relationships can take your business to the next level.
-Your partnerships with carriers can boost profits, and also help build a lasting referral network that continues to reward you with successful growth.
+Your partnerships with carriers can boost profits, and help build a lasting referral network that continues to reward you with successful growth.

 In fact, you may be surprised at just how lucrative this type of partnership is.
 Research has found that:

 - Satisfied customers in the U.S. will share their positive customer experience with at least 11 other people.

 - 77% of customers have stayed loyal to the same brand for a decade or more.